vondele/matetrack/README.md

   --concurrency CONCURRENCY
                         total number of threads script may use, default: cpu_count() (default: 32) --engineOpts ENGINEOPTS
-                        A json encoded dictionary of generic options, e.g. tuning parameters, to be used to initialize the engine (default: None)
+                        json encoded dictionary of generic options, e.g. tuning parameters, to be used to initialize the engine (default: None)
   --epdFile EPDFILE [EPDFILE ...]
                         file(s) containing the positions and their mate scores (default: ['matetrack.epd']) --showAllIssues       show all unique UCI info lines with an issue, by default show for each FEN only the first occurrence of each possible type of issue (default: False)